natenka/pyneng-book-en/docs/source/book/09_functions/1_create_func.rst

   * most often **return** operator returns some value

 .. note::
-    The function code used in this subsection can be copied from the create_func file.
+    Function code used in this subsection can be copied from create_func file.

-Example of a function:
+Example of function:

 .. code:: python